We are excited to welcome you to our concerts this season!

 So here's our rule: please applaud when you are truly moved to applaud.
 The musicians love it: it tells them they knocked it out of the park.
 The (living) composers love it, for the same reason.

 Attending a symphony concert is a great way for most people to step out of their normal daily routine and experience something inspiring.
 We prefer to leave our devices alone once the concert begins so we, and others around us, can focus on the music.
-That way you’ll be along for the ride, and won’t miss a single moment!
+That way you’ll be along for the ride, and won’t miss a single moment.
+So, please, turn off your cell phone.

 The Ukiah Symphony offers wine, beer, and other non-alcoholic beverages before the concert, as well as during the 15-minute intermission.